 If not part of an MLS link, please attach photos, at

 least two of the inside and two from the outside.

 to review and approval is not guaranteed.

-What do we look for in evaluating houses for inclusion in TMH?
-In general:
+What does NCMH look for in evaluating houses for inclusion?

 -- a flat or low-pitched roof; lack of an attic